Today marks the launch of our 2021 equality statistical reports, covering staff and student data for the academic year 2019/20.

 "We publish these reports with a view to assist the wider sector as well as each institution to recognise what progress has been made, but also how much work there is still left to do to make UK HE a level-playing field for all staff and students.
 Thus, rather than a mere overview of how things are in 2021, we urge our readers to view these reports as an evidence-based platform for reflection and action towards our common goal of making HE the best it can be."

-The insights event 'Enabling equality: Furthering disability equality for staff and students in HE' on 25 November will draw on findings from the Advance HE report on disabled staff (2011) and the latest Advance HE Equality in Higher Education Statistical reports (2021) to review how the landscape has changed over the past decade for disabled staff and students in higher education.
-Book your place.
+The insights event 'Enabling equality: Furthering disability equality for staff and students in HE' was held on 25 November and drew on findings from the Advance HE report on disabled staff (2011) and the latest Advance HE Equality in Higher Education Statistical reports (2021) to review how the landscape has changed over the past decade for disabled staff and students in higher education.